-The overall aim of the Programme is to generate knowledge and solutions for a sustainable and inclusive future working life in a Nordic and/or Nordic-Lithuanian context.
-The Programme aims to enhance cross-border research collaboration within working life research, provide support for solid research environments, and fund excellent and innovative research with impact both within and beyond academia.
+The overall aim of the initiative is to generate knowledge and solutions for a sustainable and inclusive future working life in a Nordic and/or Nordic-Lithuanian context.
+The initiative aims to enhance cross-border research collaboration within working life research, provide support for solid research environments, and fund excellent and innovative research with impact both within and beyond academia.
 It encourages interdisciplinary and comparative approaches.
 Research aiming to contribute to the implementation of the 2030 Agenda and national policy strategies is encouraged.

-To build future capacity in the area, the Programme welcomes collaboration between established and early career researchers.
+To build future capacity in the area, the research area welcomes collaboration between established and early career researchers.
 The Programme promotes an inclusive working life which provides equal opportunities for all and acknowledges the knowledge and potential that exists in the entire population regardless of gender, ethnicity, socioeconomic background, health, faith, religion, and sexual orientation.

 A well-functioning working life is central to the development of society, as it creates the conditions for economic growth and for the funding of welfare systems.
 It is also key for individuals and families, since working life often creates opportunities for personal development.